The First-Clue Method: How One Hint Can Open an Entire Subject

 The First-Clue Method works best when you use clues with focus.
 Here are a few mistakes that can weaken it.

-Mistake 1: Chasing Too Many Clues at Once
+Chasing Too Many Clues at Once

 One clue can lead to another, but too many clues can create confusion.
+Start with one, follow it, explain it, then move to the next.

-Mistake 2: Treating the Clue as the Whole Lesson
+Treating the Clue as the Whole Lesson

 A clue is a doorway, not the entire house.
+It starts the learning, but it should not replace deeper thinking.

-Mistake 3: Following Interesting but Unrelated Details
+Following Unrelated Details

-Some details are fun but not useful for your current goal.
+Some details are interesting but not useful for your current goal.
+Curiosity is good, but direction matters.

-Mistake 4: Copying Explanations Without Understanding
+Copying Without Understanding

 Looking up a clue is helpful, but copying a definition is not enough.
+Use your own words and connect it to something you already know.

-Mistake 5: Ignoring Visual Clues
+Ignoring Visual Clues

 Why the First-Clue Method Makes Learning Feel More Natural

+The First-Clue Method works because it matches how curiosity often begins.
 We rarely become interested in a subject by seeing the whole thing at once.
 We usually enter through one small detail.

 A dinosaur footprint can lead to paleontology.
 A song lyric can lead to poetry.
 A news headline can lead to economics.
 A recipe can lead to chemistry.
 A math mistake can lead to a better understanding of problem-solving.

 Learning becomes less about forcing information into your mind and more about following a trail.
+That trail begins with one clue.

 What is the First-Clue Method?